 The data they accumulate is immediately processed in the systems of their minds and calculated for worth, validity, relevance, and accuracy.

 Want to drive them crazy?
 Leave out tons of details.
 I must admit, I sometimes do it just to bug my Green INTJ husband.
-Sorry, but, it’s true.
+Sorry, but it’s true.
 Hey, I find my entertainment wherever I can get it!
 Ha!

 People who do not listen/learn…that’ll bug ’em too.

-As a training consultant, it blows my mind how much I see the term “stupid people” or “dumb people” during debrief or sharing sessions with groups of Green.
+As a training consultant, it blows my mind how much I see the term “stupid people” or “dumb people” during debriefing or sharing sessions with groups of Green.
 They may feel a little bad saying it, but they wholeheartedly dislike people who do not value knowledge.
-People who do not take advice often fall into this same category as do people who don’t learn from their mistakes.
+People who do not take advice often fall into this same category as people who don’t learn from their mistakes.
 Either one is a “Boooo!” for them.

-Elaborate use of flowery, unnecessary language…
+The elaborate use of flowery, unnecessary language…

 How they respond to annoyances…

-We all tend to respond differently to stress or nuisance and it’s largely based on our personality.
+We all tend to respond differently to stress or nuisance, and it’s largely based on our personality.
 I think how we were raised or socialized also plays a role, but there is no doubt temperament does as well.

-The Green temperament reaction can often be missed in my opinion.
+The Green temperament reaction can often be missed, in my opinion.
 It can be subtle.

 They may not exhibit emotional displays as the Blue or Orange temperament might.
-I think more often than not, they will simply disengage or become uncooperative.
+I think that, more often than not, they will simply disengage or become uncooperative.
 If pushed, they will get snarky and are good at put-downs.
 Yeah, they may show their anger openly and recurrently.

-So, are you a Green temperament with either an MBTI type of either ENTJ, ENTP, INTJ, INTP?
+So, are you a Green temperament with either an MBTI type of either ENTJ, ENTP, INTJ, or INTP?